swig32/myblogproject/README.md

 - **Comment**: Scroll to the comments section, write your comment, optionally attach media
 - **Edit/Delete**: Only available if you're the post author (buttons appear on post detail page)

+#### Working with Comments

+##### Adding Comments
+1. Navigate to a post detail page
+2. Scroll to the "Leave a comment" section
+3. Write your comment in the text area
+4. Optionally attach a photo or video
+5. Click "Post Comment"

+##### Liking Comments
+- Click the heart icon next to any comment
+- The icon fills in when liked, and shows the like count
+- Click again to unlike

+##### Editing Comments
+1. Find your own comment (edit icon only appears for your comments)
+2. Click the pencil/edit icon (🖊️)
+3. Modify the comment text in the text area
+4. **Media Options**:
+   - Check "Remove current photo/video" to delete existing media
+   - Upload a new file to replace the current media
+   - Leave both options unchanged to keep existing media
+5. Click "Save Changes" or "Cancel" to return without changes

+##### Deleting Comments
+1. Click the trash icon next to your comment
+2. Confirm the deletion when prompted

 #### Browsing Members
 1. Click "Supporters Club" in the navbar
 2. Use the search bar to find specific members